nqminds/SBOM-GAP/packages/docusaurus/README.md

 ```

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+## PDF

+to gnerate a PDF run

+`npm run pdf`

+to generate a pdf for a section:

+`npm run pdf docs/path/to/section`